Karaka-Management/oms-Admin/Docs/Help/de/accounts.md

 ![General Settings](Modules/Admin/Docs/Help/img/accounts/accounts_groups.png)

 In the groups section you can see all groups that this account is assigned to and you can also add or remove the account to other groups.
-If you would like to add the account to the same groups as a different account just select the account whose groups you would like to copy and the account will be added to the same groups (one time only, there will be **no relation** between the two accounts.

 ## Audit Log